Are these sentences right or wrong?

 Notice that you can use "really" with any adjective, normal or strong.

 One more thing.
-You CAN say “very” although I’ve seen lots of posts on social media which suggest that it’s wrong.
+Have you seen all those posts on social media which tell you not to say “very big” or "very cold" and so on?
+It's not true!
 I would agree that strong adjectives make your writing more interesting.
 Also, if you have an exam and want to show that you know a good range of vocabulary, use the stronger ones.
 In conversation though, you will hear both types.
-I would also like to say that it isn't wrong to use "very".
+It isn't wrong to use "very".
 However, you shouldn't overuse it in writing.
 It's good to use more variety of vocabulary.

 About the blog